05kashyap/SocialNet_RecSys/README.md

 # Social Network User System with Graph theory
+# This folder contains the notebooks used to evaluate and build our model
 stage 1: cold start(no followers)
 stage 2: 2-3 followers (less mutuals recommended) stage 3: 5-10 followers ( more mutual, followers of followers )